xavierminorsa/mini-onboard-computer/README.md

 ---

+## Good additions to be made

+### Adding Probing pads
+One of the suggestions given was to add probe test points to critical pins to help debug problems, such as with power pins, SPI's clock, CS, MISO/MOSI pins, I2C's Clock and data pins, etc...

+---

 ## References

 1. Ghatul, S., Chandra P., B., Jain, S., Nair, B. G., Babu, M., Mohan, R., Safonova, M., & Murthy, J. (2020).
 CubeOps: Development of an STM32 based on-board computer (OBC) for small satellites and CubeSat missions.
 In *Space Telescopes and Instrumentation 2020: Ultraviolet to Gamma Ray* (Vol. 11444, p.
 1144476).
 SPIE.